 Bonded cats are often siblings who grew up together.
 However, two unrelated cats can also meet in a foster home or shelter.
 They can instantly “click.”

-You’ll know when cats are bonded if they groom each other, nap curled up together, or play gently without aggression.
+You’ll know when cats are bonded if they groom each other, curl up together to nap, or play gently without aggression.
 They often share beds, food bowls, and even follow each other around.
 When separated, bonded cats may cry or exhibit distress until they are reunited.

 Their connection provides stability and reassurance in stressful environments.
 For example, a timid cat may feel braver because her bonded friend shows her that everything is safe.
 This kind of emotional support is what makes their bond so valuable.